 Filing, prosecuting and defending our intellectual property in countries throughout the world may be impractical and prohibitively expensive.
 Litigation may be necessary in the future to enforce our intellectual property rights, protect our trade secrets or to determine the validity and scope of proprietary rights claimed by others.
-Any such lawsuits that we might initiate could be expensive, time consuming and divert management's attention from our business.
+Any such litigation could be expensive, time consuming and divert management's attention from our business.
 Litigation also puts our patents at risk of being invalidated or interpreted narrowly.
-Additionally, we may provoke third parties to assert claims against us.
 Moreover, the legal systems of certain countries, particularly certain developing countries, do not favor the aggressive enforcement of patents and other intellectual property protections, which makes it difficult to stop infringement.
 We may not prevail in any lawsuits that we initiate, and the damages or other remedies awarded, if any, may not be commercially valuable.